ECCC-MSC/open-data/faq/readme.md

 ## Can I have satellite images?

-Environment and Climate Change Canada does not provide satellite images or product to external users, apart those from our web site (http://weather.gc.ca/satellite/index_e.html),  because we are not the data producer.
+Environment and Climate Change Canada does not provide satellite images or products to external users, apart those from our web site (http://weather.gc.ca/satellite/index_e.html), as we are not the data producer.
-There is a good site at the University of Washington if you want to retrieve images for free:
+A recommended site for freely available satellite images is from the University of Washington:

 http://www.atmos.washington.edu/~ovens/loops/

-If you want a data feed for satellite images, we suggest users to contact our US counterpart at NOAA or to seek a provider in the private sector.
+If you require a data feed of satellite images, we suggest users contact our U.S. counterparts at NOAA or to seek a provider in the private sector.

 ## Contact us